 The National Child Traumatic Stress Network also provides an excellent information sheet to help parents, caretakers, and others understand how children experience shock and/or grief.
 It details how children of different ages may respond to traumatic events, whether they experienced the trauma themselves or have been affected by traumatic news viewed online or on TV.

 For adults: although adults can focus on modeling healthy behaviors and supporting children through moments of tragedy, it’s also important for grown-ups to check in with themselves.
-This fact sheet, also from the National Child Traumatic Stress Network, helps adults understand their own emotional and physical responses to violence, and provides suggestions for self-care.
+This fact sheet, also from the National Child Traumatic Stress Network, helps adults understand their own emotional and physical responses to violence and provides suggestions for self-care.

 Magnificent beat !
 I would like to apprentice while you amend your site, how can i subscribe for a blog web site?
 The account helped me a acceptable deal.
 I had been a little bit acquainted of this your broadcast offered bright clear idea